victorvianna/face-tweaking/README.md

 ```
 $ bash COMPILE.sh
 ```
-To start the application, add the desired image file as image.jpg to the project root, open a shell and run
+To start the application, add the desired image file as image.jpg (jpg, not jpeg) to the project root, open a shell and run
 ```
 $ sudo bash RUN.sh
 ```
 Choose which tweak you want to apply and the option (Ex: Change eye color / Blue eyes).
-Important: After the tweaked image is shown, press any key to continue.
+Important: After the tweaked image is shown, PRESS SPACE TO CONTINUE.
 Do not close the image!

 ## Scalability: Implementing new features